Whiting teen shot in head pronounced dead; case remains under investigation

 "It is under investigation right now.
 That is about all I can say," Greer said.

-Greer did not respond to a request for comment on whether the death is being investigated as a homicide.
+Greer did not respond to requests for comment on whether the death is being investigated as a homicide or if it was accidental.

+Javier Zavala said the family is waiting to hear the findings of the police investigation.

 Anyone with more information is urged to call Detective Lt.
 Jeff Allard at 219-659-2186.